t

 - axáʔ tx̌ʷiw̓s atláʔ isqʷsqʷasíaʔ.
 This is half of my children.
 (PS)

-tx̌ʷiw̓sn̓t divide something / to split/go halves on s/t
+tx̌ʷiw̓sn̓t divide something in half, to split something, to go halves on something

 - nínwiʔ tx̌ʷiw̓sn̓tm̓, kʷin̓txʷ anwíʔ iʔ ən̓sək̓ʷtsiw̓s, mɬ in̓čáʔ iʔ ən̓sək̓ʷtsiw̓s kʷin̓.
 Then we’ll halve it, you take one half, and I'll take the other half.
 (PS)